Comma: Month day, year

 also recommend that the year be treated as a parenthetical, requiring a second comma after it: "Feb.
 14, 1987, was the target date."

-If just month and year are given, no commas are used: "Her daughter April may return in June 2009 for the reunion."
+If just the month and year are given, no commas are used: "Her daughter may return in June 2009 for the reunion."

 Day month year

 When the day precedes the month, the month name separates the numeric day and year, so commas are not necessary to separate them: "The Raid on Alexandria was carried out on 19 December 1941."